jerdog/high-performing-eng-teams-hugorevealjs/content/20-min/_index.md

 {{% note %}}
 Many teams continue to bias toward speed rather than robust testing.
 But, as shown here, the number one opportunity we’ve identified for improving performance across all four software delivery metrics is for organizations to enhance their test suites with more robust test coverage.
 {{% /note %}}

 ---

+#### Optimizing your pipelines

+* Use test splitting and parallelism to execute multiple tests simultaneously
+* Cache dependencies and other data to avoid rebuilding unchanged portions
+* Use Docker images custom made for CI environments
+* Choose the right machine size for your needs

+{{% note %}}
+Balancing workflow speed and test coverage is ultimately a matter of prioritization: which features are part of the critical path?
+Where can you afford more experimentation and risk?
+Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques: Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques:
+{{% /note %}}

+---